arthur791004/redux-lazy/README.md

 # redux-lazy

-a utils for user to create actions and reducer
+A syntax sugar for user to quickly create types, actions and reducer.
+You only need to give the mapping of action name and its handler, and then redux-lazy would generate all of you want.

 ## Installation